pkdone/practical-mongodb-aggregations-book/src/guides/performance.md

 ];
 ```

-Although the collection has an index defined for the `value` field (which is in _cents_), the `$match` filter for this pipeline is based on a computed field, `value_dollars` and hence if you run the explain plan for the this aggregation you will see that the `$match` filter has not been pushed to the top of the pipeline and an index has not been leveraged.
-The `$match` stage's filtering on `value_dollars` can at best only by pushed upwards to just after the `$set` stage, at runtime by the aggregation engine.
-It can't be pushed to the start of the pipeline.
-MongoDB's aggregation engine is clever enough to track dependencies for a particular field which is referenced in multiple stages in a pipeline.
-Hence it is able to establish how far up the pipeline it can promote fields without risking a change in the external behaviour and outcome of the aggregation.
-In this case it knows that the `$match` stage cannot be pushed ahead of the `set` stage which it depends on.
+The collection has an index defined for the `value` field (in _cents_).
+However, the `$match` filter uses a computed field, `value_dollars`.
+When you view the explain plan, you will see the pipeline does not leverage the index.
+The `$match` is trapped behind the `$set` stage (which computes the field) and cannot be moved to the pipeline's start.
+MongoDB's aggregation engine is clever enough to track a field's dependencies across multiple stages in a pipeline.
+It can establish how far up the pipeline it can promote fields without risking a change in the aggregation's behaviour.
+In this case, it knows that if it moves the `$match` stage ahead of the `$set` stage, it depends on things will not work correctly.

-By now for this example, it is probably obvious that as a developer you can easily make a pipeline modification that will enable this pipeline to be optimised, without changing the intended outcome of the pipeline.
-For this pipeline, simply by changing the `$match` filter to be based on the source field `value` being greater than `10000` cents, rather than the computed field `value_dollars` being greater then `100` dollars, and ensuring the `$match` stage appears before the `$unset` stage (which would remove the `value` field) it is enough to allow the pipeline run efficiently.
-Below is the pipeline after being manually optimised by the developer:
+In this example, as a developer, you can easily make a pipeline modification that will enable this pipeline to be more optimal without changing the pipeline's intended outcome.
+Change the `$match` filter to be based on the source field `value` instead (greater than `10000` cents), rather than the computed field (greater than `100` dollars).
+Also, ensure the `$match` stage appears before the `$unset` stage (which removes the `value` field).
+This change is enough to allow the pipeline to run efficiently.
+Below is how the pipeline looks after you have made  this change:

 ```javascript
 // OPTIMAL